microsoft/ignite-learning-paths-training-mod/mod41/02-prep-finish.md

 5. Click on `Add`.

-6. Click on the newly created Staging slot.
+6. Click on the newly created AbTest slot.
 Then, in the AbTest slot, click on Deployment Center.

 7. Select `External` as the source for continuous deployment.
 Then click on `Continue`.